TotallyInformation/node-red-contrib-uibuilder/docs/roadmap.md

     * Remove scripts/css flags from uibuilder panel, no longer in use (not while old client library still in use)

 * Updates to Documentation
+  * Tech Docs: Update glossary with ESM, ECMA, UMD, IIFE
   * Split the new client library, move _ui features to separate page.
   * Add message interaction diagram to "pre-defined-msgs.md"
   * Add note to documentation for the library manager that you can install LOCAL folders.
   * Finish [Configuring uibuilder](uib-configuration?id=ltuibrootgtltinstance-urlgt) and [Configuring uibuilder nodes](uib-node-configuration.md) pages.
   * Add some notes about Node-RED's projects feature.
 It doesn't seem to add a correct .gitignore which should contain `**/node_modules`.
 Also add notes about the fact that projects creates a disconnect between the flows and the userDir folder.

+* New nodes:
+  * `uib-table` - using same template as `uib-list`

 * **[STARTED]** Provide option to switch from static to rendering to allow dynamic content using ExpressJS Views.